ygorcosta/wedeploy.com/ui/src/pages/docs/email/getting-started.md

 ## Try it yourself

-Want to see the whole process of deploying an app with WeDeploy Email?
+Want to see the process of deploying WeDeploy Email step by step?

 <div class="guide-btn-cta">
 	<a class="btn btn-accent btn-sm" href="/tutorials/email-web" target="_blank" data-senna-off>